hansschmucker/Node-SQLite-NoDep/README.md

-# Node-SQLite
+# Node-SQLite-NoDep

-__Node-SQLite__
+__Node-SQLite-NoDep__

-Node-SQLite is a very simplistic abstraction layer for the sqlite3 shell application.
-While full integration using something like node-sqlite3 is usually preferable, there are cases when a simple, portable solution is a safer choice.
-Node-SQLite requires nothing but the plain node.exe and sqlite3.exe files.
+Node-SQLite-NoDep is a very simplistic abstraction layer for the sqlite3 shell application.
+While full integration using something like
+Node-SQLite3 is usually preferable, there are cases when a simple, portable solution is a safer choice.
+Node-SQLite-NoDep requires nothing but the plain node.exe and sqlite3.exe files.
 No NPM, nothing.
 Just these two EXE files.

 __Limitations__

 - Error reporting is a bit broken.
 SQL errors are therefore reported directly to console.error.
-- ~~Handling of character \u0000 is broken in sqlite3.exe, so Node-SQLite replaces it with \u0020 automatically.~~ (Node-SQLite now uses sqlite3.exe INSERT-formatted output)
+- ~~Handling of character \u0000 is broken in sqlite3.exe, so Node-SQLite-NoDep replaces it with \u0020 automatically.~~ (Node-SQLite-NoDep now uses sqlite3.exe INSERT-formatted output)
-- ~~Characters \u0003 and \u0004 are used as delimiters~~ (Node-SQLite now uses sqlite3.exe INSERT-formatted output)
+- ~~Characters \u0003 and \u0004 are used as delimiters~~ (Node-SQLite-NoDep now uses sqlite3.exe INSERT-formatted output)
-- ~~This applies to binary data as well.~~ (Node-SQLite now uses sqlite3.exe INSERT-formatted output)
+- ~~This applies to binary data as well.~~ (Node-SQLite-NoDep now uses sqlite3.exe INSERT-formatted output)

 __Usage__